matthewblain/crosstowntrail-web/cue-sheets/hike-south.md

 * At dead-end of Murray, enter St. Mary’s Recreation Center. (**Restrooms** in rec center.)
 * Turn right and walk down service road, passing children’s playground, dog park, and path to Alemany Farm on your left.
 * Cross Hwy.
 280 on St. Mary’s Park Footbridge.
-* Turn left on Cambridge.
+* At end of footbridge, turn left and take an immediate right at crosswalk to ascend Gladstone.
-* Continue on Cambridge as it curves right and heads south.
+* Where Gladstone bears right, ascend Sunglow Lane staircase.
-* Cross Silver. and continue on Cambridge.
+* At top of stairs, turn left on Silver, walk a few yards to the stoplight and turn right to proceed south along Cambridge for five blocks.
-* Turn right on Bacon..
+* Turn right on Bacon and go one block.
 * At Oxford, bear left to enter McLaren Park on paved path at Yosemite Marsh.
 Bear left, passing **Restrooms**, past a basketball court, and up short steep hill.
 * Bear left and left again on the paved path.
 * Exit trail at Cambridge; turn right and cross John F. Shelley Dr.